raid-guild/handbook/docs/resources/glossary.md

 #### Async

 A conversation to be continued offline following the current discussion.
-“We can async on that”
+"We can async on that"

 #### GuildKick